 Thankfully, a few basic health precautions will lower the likelihood of needing to file a claim on a pet insurance policy.
 Clipping long nails or claws that could get caught during transport is a great way to prevent any serious cuts or lacerations.

 Also be sure to give your pet a little exercise before the flight.
 When pets are tired, they are more likely to rest during transit.
 And you do not want to give your pet tranquilizers unless specifically prescribed by your vet for air travel.
 These can have adverse effects at high elevations.

 Make sure you outfit your pet with identification in the case that he or she goes missing.
 Attach a permanent ID with your name, home address, and phone number and a temporary travel ID with the address and phone number of where you and an emergency contact can be reached.
 There are also options for GPS chips, which are injected into your pet as a tracking mechanism.
 Also, bring along a current photo of pet dog so you can show strangers in case he or she becomes lost.

 Once you arrive, thoroughly check your dog after getting off the plane.
 If you notice any injuries or atypical behavior, take your pet to a local vet immediately.
 Ask the doctor to write down the date and his findings so you have official documentation of diagnosis to present to your insurance company and/or customs officials upon departure.

 Adria Saracino is a blogger, marketer, and freelancer.
-When she is not writing for companies like Embrace pet insurance, you can find her writing about style at her personal fashion blog, The Emerald Closet.
+When she is not writing for companies you can find her writing about style at her personal fashion blog, The Emerald Closet.